dc-fukuoka/gpumm/README.md

 ===
 cuda, intel compiler and MKL are needed.

-The following is a result, GPU is nvidia K80.
+The following is a result, GPU used in the test is nvidia K80.
 CPU is Intel(R) Xeon(R) CPU E5-2650 v3 @ 2.30GHz, 20 cores.
 The size of the matrices is size x size.